Lightnet/sdl3_glad_lua/README.md

 - Lua 5.4
 - cimgui 1.92
 - Glad 2.0.8
+- zpl-c/enet v2.6.5

 # Status:
 - prototype.

-# SDL3-Lua OpenGL Prototype
+# SDL3-Lua OpenGL Prototype:

+## Overview:
-OverviewThis project is a prototype build integrating SDL 3, Glad 2.0 (for OpenGL loading), cimgui 1.92 (for ImGui-based UI), and Lua 5.4 as the primary scripting engine.
+This project is a prototype build integrating SDL 3, Glad 2.0 (for OpenGL loading), cimgui 1.92 (for ImGui-based UI), and Lua 5.4 as the primary scripting engine.
 The core C/C++ application serves as a lightweight runtime host, delegating nearly all scene setup, rendering, and interaction logic to Lua scripts.
 This allows for dynamic development of 2D/3D OpenGL scenes and an in-app editor without recompiling the binary.
 Key design principle: Emulate C-like control flow and OpenGL API exposure in Lua, enabling script-only modifications.
 Users can "execute to iterate" – load and run Lua scripts at runtime for immediate testing, with no build step required for core features.

 This setup draws inspiration from prior Lua-OpenGL bindings but pushes toward fuller API exposure for rapid prototyping, with AI-assisted refinements ( Grok for Vulkan/OpenGL bridging ideas and search engine from other devs.).